Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Low energy resolvent for -metrics, proof of main theorem

 \textbf{\emph{Blowup $[Z; B, A, A \cap B]$}}: The blowup is obtained in three steps, blowing up $B$ first, then the lift of $A$ second, and finally the lift of the intersection $A\cap B$ as the third step.
 This is illustrated in Figure \ref{figure 8}.

-There is an obvious bijective correspondence between the face lattices of the two spaces.
+There is an obvious isomorphism between the face lattices\footnote{i.e.\ the ordered sets whose elements are the faces of the space, ordered by inclusion} of the two spaces.
 We shall write out explicitly the projective coordinates near the corners indicated by a bullet in Figures \ref{figure 9} and \ref{figure 8}.
 Straightforward computations show that projective coordinates in both blowups are the same and given by

 These projective coordinates are illustrated in Figure \ref{figure project}.

 Similarly we may check that projective coordinates near any pair of corresponding corners of $[Z; A, B, A \cap B]$ and $[Z; B, A, A \cap B]$ coincide, proving the statement in this model case.
 The general case is studied along the same lines. \end{proof}